-The long-term expected return on plan assets is reviewed as part of regular experience studies prepared at least every five years for PERA.
+The long-term expected return on plan assets is reviewed as part of regular experience studies performed at least every five years for PERA, and asset/liability studies performed every three to five years for PERA.
 The most recent analyses were outlined in the experience study report dated October 28, 2020.